-To participate in Kansas State High School Activities Association (KSHSAA) activities a student must be in good standing with their school.
-To be a bona fide student these general regulations will apply:
+To participate in Kansas State High School Activities Association (KSHSAA) activities, a student must be in good standing with their school.
+To be a bonafide student these general regulations will apply:

 - 1. The student shall be a bona fide undergraduate member of his or her school and in good standing. - 2.
 A student who is under penalty of suspension or whose character or conduct brings discredit to the school or to the student is not in good standing. - 3.
 A student who uses any form of tobacco, illegal drugs, alcoholic beverages, etc., at school events is not in good standing. - 4.
 A student shall not be permitted to make-up work after the close of the semester (this includes summer school), for the purpose of becoming eligible.
 A "condition" or an "incomplete" shall count as a failure. - 5.
-A student, who is enrolled in five or more subjects in the ninth grade or above even though carrying subjects of a lower grade, is classified as a high school student. - 6.
-Students attending vocational or trade schools offering special courses approved by the Kansas State Department of Education, may transfer such credits to their home school for the purpose of establishing eligibility.
-Such students may be eligible for interschool activities at their home school, provided they meet all eligibility requirements. - 7.
 KSHSAA states that students must have passed five subjects of unit weight their last semester of attendance.